devopsdymyr/audio-transcription/README.md

 ### About LFM2 Models

-LFM2 is a new generation of hybrid models developed by Liquid AI, specifically designed for edge AI and on-device deployment.
+LFM2 is a new generation of hybrid models specifically designed for edge AI and on-device deployment.
 It sets a new standard in terms of quality, speed, and memory efficiency.

 **Key Features:**
 - **Fast training & inference** – LFM2 achieves 3x faster training compared to its previous generation.
 It also benefits from 2x faster decode and prefill speed on CPU compared to Qwen3.